Macular Degeneration

 Macular degeneration, or age-related macular degeneration (AMD), is a progressive eye condition affecting the macula, the central part of the retina responsible for sharp, detailed vision.
 It is a leading cause of vision loss in adults over 50.

-Risk Factors for macular degeneration include:
+Risk factors for macular degeneration include:

 -